-Welcome to a place where nature finds its way into every experience and story.
-A place with incredible natural landscapes in Northern New South Wales, where the air is fresher and your senses are heightened.
+Discover a place where nature finds its way into every experience and story.
+A place with incredible natural landscapes, where the air is fresher and your senses are heightened.
+Our distinct four seasons offer spectacular year-round displays across the countryside.
 The experiences you have here will exhilarate, thrill and inspire you.
 And when the time comes to return home, a little piece of this place will stay with you forever.

 We acknowledge the Traditional Owners of the New England High Country region and recognise their continuing connection to land, water and community.
 We pay respect to Elders – past, present and emerging – and acknowledge the important role Indigenous Peoples continue to play within the New England High Country community.